What Is The Predicted Major Product For The Reaction Shown

 What is the Predicted Major Product for the Reaction Shown?

 In the world of chemistry, predicting the major product of a reaction is a fundamental skill that every chemist must master.
 Whether you're a student, a researcher, or a professional, understanding how reactions proceed and what the primary outcome will be is crucial for both academic and practical applications.
-In this article, we will break down the factors that influence the formation of the major product in a chemical reaction and provide you with a structured approach to predict it accurately.
+In this article, we will get into the factors that influence the formation of the major product in a chemical reaction and provide you with a structured approach to predict it accurately.

 Introduction